⚡ Electric Vehicles 🤖 Artificial Intelligence 🆕 March 2026 Update ✅ Verified March 2026

 💬 AI Assistant

-Natural language vehicle control — “pre-cool the car before my meeting”
+Natural language control — just say “pre-cool the car before my 3pm meeting”

-Driver monitoring AI detects fatigue and recommends rest stops
+Driver monitoring AI that spots fatigue and suggests rest stops before it becomes dangerous

 8